elma-guide/state-up/readme.md

     - Press _Open command window here_ or _Open PowerShell window here_ or whatever is available on your machine
 1. Run the command `python -m pip install -r dependencies`
 1. Feel free to delete the files `dependencies`, `readme.md`, and `changelog.md` as they are not required to run the program
-1. Run the command `python stateup.py` and follow the instructions
+1. Run the command `python stateup.py` and follow the instructions.
+The instructions will appear in `stateup.log`.

 #### Setting up stateup to run when you double click it